openwhyd/openwhyd/README.md

 # Openwhyd

-> Discover, collect and play music from Youtube, Soundcloud, Bandcamp, Deezer and other streaming platforms.
+> 💎 Like Pinterest, for Music.
+Discover, collect and play music from Youtube, Soundcloud, Bandcamp, Deezer and other streaming platforms.

-Openwhyd is:

-- an independent music curation service freely available at [openwhyd.org](https://openwhyd.org);
-- a community of music lovers who enjoy taking their time to find the best tracks and videos for their collection;
+Openwhyd is a music curation service freely available at [openwhyd.org](https://openwhyd.org).
+It was designed for music lovers who enjoy taking their time to find the best tracks and videos for their collection, including:
-- a collaborative / open-source project maintained by passionate volunteers.
-You too can contribute!

-## Openwhyd.org

-Music libraries like Spotify and Apple Music make it easy to play and collect music that is released officially by music labels.

-**Openwhyd**, on the other hand, allows music lovers to discover, play and collect _any_ musical gem that is available on the most popular streaming platforms, including:

 - music videos, bootlegs and specific live performances,
 - fresh tracks from new and/or local artists,
 - DJ sets and rare remixes,
-- or any song that can be found and streamed online.
+- or any song that can be found and streamed online, and may not be found on Spotify, Apple Music or other music services.

-**Free to use at [openwhyd.org](https://openwhyd.org), and [on your iPhone](https://openwhyd.org/iphone).**

-Demo video:

 [![Openwhyd Demo Video](./docs/img/openwhyd-demo-thumb.png)](https://www.youtube.com/watch?v=aZT8VlTV1YY 'Openwhyd Demo Video')

+Initially known as [whyd.com](https://whyd.com), the development of this product started in 2012.
+It became open-source in 2016.
+Read the full story [from Whyd to Openwhyd](https://medium.com/openwhyd/music-amongst-other-topics-a4f41657d6d).

-### Features
+## Features

 - Playlists: made of tracks from **various sources**: Youtube, Soundcloud, Bandcamp, Deezer...
 - Button: Add a track from **any web page**, in a few clicks, using our Google Chrome extension and bookmarklet